Modern Art Museum of Fort Worth Presents

 The exhibition starts chronologically with several influential artists who began to change the face of contemporary art in Mexico in the late 1980s.
 Some of these artists are Mexican by birth, like Gabriel Orozco, and others migrated to the country, like Francis Alÿs (Belgian-born) and Melanie Smith (British-born).
 Although Orozco, Alÿs, Smith, and the others never identified themselves as an official group or were affiliated with a specific movement, they connected regularly with each other in these early days, engaging in critical dialogue and occasionally exhibiting together.
 As the decade closed, their creative output began to be recognized in relationship to other important international artists, and this coincided with the moment when the globalization of contemporary art was taking place.
 Throughout the 1990s this unofficial group continued to flourish, establishing a new avant-garde in Mexico that can be aligned with such other leading world art centers as New York, Los Angeles, London, Berlin, Hong Kong, Shanghai, and São Paulo.

 Works by several of the historical anchors within the post-earthquake generation create the foundation for Inside Out.
-The installation then moves forward through the 2000s, to the present day.
+The installation then moves forward through the 2000s, to now.
 This two-and-a half decade date range establishes a lineage between the artists who revitalized Mexico's mark on the contemporary art world, the ones who immediately followed, and the most recent generation.
-The exhibition suggests common threads that are multi-generational; for example, many of the artists examine the connection between geographic locales, politics, and community.
+The exhibition suggests common threads that are multigenerational; for example, many of the artists examine the connection between geographic locales, politics, and community.
 Some approach these topics solemnly, others are rebellious and subversive, others use humor.

 While the exhibition's title, Inside Out, primarily asserts that what is local is also global, there are a few important subtexts.
 The title recognizes those artists who live in Mexico, but who are originally from other countries and, therefore, act as agents of a new set of influences; these artists began as outsiders, but are now firmly engaged with Mexico.
 It acknowledges the strong tendency of artists in Mexico to seek alternative exhibition spaces outside traditional channels, and it refers to artists who explore frontier issues versus interior issues.
 Inside Out also calls attention to those whose works speak in overt ways to the current plights of Mexico and those whose works are more oblique-two identifiable trends in Mexican art today.

 Major support for the exhibition México Inside Out: Themes in Art Since 1990 provided by The Andy Warhol Foundation for the Visual Arts.
 Catalogue support provided by Furthermore: a program of the J. M. Kaplan Fund.
-Additional support provided by the Arts Council of Fort Worth & Tarrant County.
+Additional support provided by the Arts Council of Fort Worth & Tarrant County and Aeromexico.

 For a checklist and high resolution images, please email firstname.lastname@example.org.